Plagiatus/Statistic-Books-MC/README.md

-# Statistic-Books-MC
-A Datapack that tracks all statistics in scores and allows to display highscores in books.
+# Statistic-Books-MCA Datapack that tracks all statistics in scores and allows to display highscores in books.

 ### MINECRAFT VERSION 23w31a (1.20.2) and above!

 **To use this datapack, click on the green "Code" button in the top right, choose "Download Zip" and put this zip file as-is into your worlds `datapacks` folder.**

 Run `/trigger sb.help` to get a setting-sensitive in-game overview of how it works for players.
-Admins/OPs and more informed players can read on.
+Admins/OPs and more informed players should read on.

 ## Table of contents
 - [What it does](#what-it-does)